NCAR/sage-iso-transform/README.md

 ## Deployment

-Download the jar file from Archiva Repository using curl or wget.
+OUTDATED:  Download the jar file from Archiva Repository using curl or wget.

+CURRENT: The jar file should appear in a local subdirectory called "target".

 ### Snapshots
 https://archiva.ucar.edu/repository/sage-package-snapshots/sgf/iso-transform-command-line/